Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Penumbra Gleam/Broken Sword Echo.md

 ## Resonant

-The wielder adds non-Charm dice on her counterattack equal to the difference between the enemy’s attack roll and her Parry.
+The wielder adds non-Charm dice on her counterattack equal to the difference between the enemy’s attack roll and her [[Defense|Parry]].